7667A38D-B2A9-EF4B-0785AA82BDAB1F19

 5183E5FE-03E0-4D7F-A063AA508B34DE43

-The French the and American University Systems are quite different.
+The French and the American University Systems are Vastly Different

-The French system of higher education is very centralized and includes institutions such as public state universities, grandes écoles, and other specialized schools in engineering and business, for example.
+The French system of higher education is very centralized and includes institutions such as public state universities (the majority), grandes écoles, and other specialized schools in engineering and business.
 All French students who have passed (succeeded) the baccalauréat exam or its equivalent are eligible to study in a French university.
 Students seeking admission to the highly selective grandes écoles must apply after two years of rigorous cours préparatoires (known as Prépa).

-Students will observe many differences in student-professor relations, course format and pedagogy, student preparation and behavior in classes, resource availability, and scheduling.
-The experience of taking a class in a French institution constitutes in itself an opportunity for learning about cultural differences, the multiple formats of education, and realizing that the system students from American Liberal Arts colleges are familiar with is not necessarily the norm around the world.
+You will observe many differences in student-professor relations, course format and pedagogy, student preparation and behavior in classes, resource availability, and scheduling.
+The experience of taking a class at a French university constitutes in itself an opportunity for learning about cultural differences, the multiple formats of education, and realizing that American Liberal Arts colleges are not the norm around the world.

 The French Licence vs. the B.A.